Communal entry doors for street properties

 We store the universal key securely at our head office.
 Any officer or contractor who needs to use it must sign it out and sign it back in.
 This means we always know who has the key and for how long.

-If an officer or contractor needs to access a communal area, they will always wear a uniform and carry ID
+If an officer or contractor needs to access a communal area, they will always wear a uniform and carry ID.

 What this means for you

 We will always try to let you know in advance about any lock installations or planned work.
+We are exploring the option of sending advance SMS text messages before these visits and hope to have this in place within the next 12 months.

 When we replace a communal door lock, each flat within the block receives 3 keys for the new lock.
 The keys are free of charge and sent by special delivery.
 This means they must be signed for.